kubernetes/community/community/Kubernetes_Dev_Summit.md

 # Kubernetes Dev Summit
 #

+## Edit - Event Location
+##
+The event is on the 4th Floor of the *Union Street Tower* of the Sheraton Seattle Hotel.

+# About the Event
+#
 The Kubernetes Developers' Summit provides an avenue for Kubernetes developers  to connect face to face and mindshare about future community development and community governance endeavors.